usr000/puzzleN/README.md

 java -jar ./target/<>.jar --seed 12345
 ```

-To make a move, please enter the value of the Pile.
+To make a move, please enter the value of the Pile to move, and then press Enter.

 When game reaches a Winning condition it wil print a message and exit.